KinexDev/Teal-Importer/README.md

 ![image](https://github.com/user-attachments/assets/fdad1077-d39e-4969-bdc5-79636f640ca0)

 # Requirements
-Teal must be installed and added to you environment variables.
+Teal must be installed and added to your environment variables.
 The download instructions are on the github https://github.com/teal-language/tl

 # Limitations